Birds on the Notes

 50

-The blue 50 rupee note is adored by the special Sri Lankan Dull Blue Flycatcher (Eumyias sordida) (ශ්රි ලංකා නීලන්-මැසිමාරා).
-This endemic beauty is found in mid-hills and above and are fairly uncommon.
-They are usually found as pairs but they do spend considerable time apart also.
-Both sexes pretty much look the same although the female is a bit duller.
+The blue 50-rupee note is graced by the presence of the special Sri Lankan Dull Blue Flycatcher (Eumyias sordida / ශ්රී ලංකා නීලන්-මැසිමාරා).
+This endemic gem is found in the mid-hills and higher elevations, though it remains fairly uncommon.
+They are usually seen in pairs, although they often spend a considerable amount of time apart.
+Both sexes appear quite similar, with the female being slightly duller in colouration.

-I was able to take some good pictures of them at Horton Plains National Park despite the low light in the cloud forest.
+I managed to capture some good photographs of them at Horton Plains National Park, despite the challenging low light conditions of the cloud forest.

 20

-The last note of the series, the red-pinkish 20 rupee note features the last of the endemic species to be added to the list of endemic species in Sri Lanka, the majestic Serendib Scops Owl.
-(Otus thilohoffmanni) (පන්ඩුවන් කන්බස්සා) Considered endangered, this rare owl is nocturnal and territorial.
-Found in the wet lowlands and in mid-hills, they prefer dense rainforest and submontane forests.
-Usually, hang out as a pair but when I came across one inside the dense Sinharaja rainforest, it was alone.
+The final note in the series, the red-pinkish 20-rupee note, features the most recent addition to Sri Lanka’s list of endemic species — the majestic Serendib Scops Owl (Otus thilohoffmanni / පන්ඩුවන් කන්බස්සා).
+Classified as endangered, this rare and elusive owl is both nocturnal and highly territorial.
+It inhabits the wet lowlands and mid-hills, favouring dense rainforests and submontane forests.
+They are usually found in pairs; however, when I encountered one deep within the dense Sinharaja Rainforest, it was alone.